Leaseweb/php-soap-client/README.md

       -m, --method    Specify the method to call on the remote service Alternatively you can set the environment variable SOAP_METHOD
+      -c, --cache     Flag to enable caching of the wsdl.
+By default this is disabled.

     EXAMPLES